dcaohuu18/cs345_project2/README.md

         followed by the time and date published.
 The top right displays the estimated reading time for the article.
 The main body of the box includes a previews thumbnail for the article, the article's title, and a description for the article, if available.
-Finally, there are options to share the article to LinkedIn, Twitter, or Facebook at the bottom of each box.
+There are options to share the article to LinkedIn, Twitter, or Facebook at the bottom of each box.
+Finally, there's an option so save an article.
+Checking this box will save the relevant article to the Saved Articles page for you to look back at later.
+If the article is already saved, unchecking the box will remove the article from the saved articles page.

     Tag Manager:
         Use this to specify your interests.
 Tags are essentially keywords, and